 Oakwood was founded shortly after the end of the civil war in 1870.

-OAKWOOD was established in 1870 and naturally named after Henry Oakwood because the township had previously been
+OAKWOOD was established in 1870 and naturally named after Henry Oakwood because the township had previously been named after him as well as the first village of Oakwood (Oakwood Station) which was located somewhere south of Muncie.

 And Then Came the Railroads

 The Indianapolis, Bloomington and Western Railroad, better known as the IB&W, was built in 1870 and 1871.
 It came through Oakwood Township in the spring of 1870.
 Immediately the villages of Fithian, Oakwood Station, and Muncie were platted in that order.
 In December of 1869 Clark R Griggs purchased 50 acres along the proposed railroad route from several farmers.
 They were William C Harrison, Thomas W Scott and Lemuel C Collett.
 In late March and early April, according to the Danville Press, Lewis S. Olmstead, the Railroad Surveyer laid out the village of Oakwood Station.
-The County Surveyor, Asa H. Guy was then called in and it is his name that appears in the courthouse officially platting hte village on Apri 14, 1870.
+The County Surveyor, Asa H. Guy was then called in and it is his name that appears in the courthouse officially platting the village on Apri 14, 1870.
 Fithian had been platted on the 8th of April.
 Muncie was platted on September 7, 1875.

 Muncie originally was to be named Corbly for the orignal owner of the farm Muncie sits on.
 A street still bears that name.
 Independence was then considered for a name, before finally settling on Muncie.
 Muncie is one of the few towns with a name from an Indian word.
 Muncie’s original train station was built by Corbly when he reached a deal with the train company and is shown on one of the original maps of Muncie.
 In a letter from Fithian (Fithian Book by Cannon) Dr. Fithian reflected that Corbly would not be able to find enough water though to supply the trains that passed through and was nothing for Fithian to worry about.